aspnetzero/documents/blog-posts/en/dynamic-permission-in-anz.md

 #### Add to `PreInitialize`

-In the `DynamicPermissionSampleDemoCoreModule` class, add the following code to the `PreInitialize` method:
+In the `DynamicPermissionSampleDemoCoreModule` class at `*.Core` project, add the following code to the `PreInitialize` method:

 ```csharp
 IocManager.IocContainer.Kernel.AddHandlerSelector(new DynamicPermissionManagerHandler());